European rabbit: Taxonomy

-Originally assigned to the genus Lepus by Carl Linnaeus in 1758, the European rabbit was consigned to its own genus, Oryctolagus, in 1874 by Swedish zoologist Wilhelm Lilljeborg on account of its burrowing habits, the blind and helpless young it produces, and its narrow nasal opening, all of which were characteristics not seen in hares.
-It is superficially similar to the North American cottontails (Sylvilagus) in that they are altricial, being born blind and naked, have white flesh, and little sexual dimorphism.
+Originally assigned to the genus Lepus by Swedish biologist Carl Linnaeus in 1758, the European rabbit was placed in the newly created genus Oryctolagus in 1874 by Swedish zoologist Wilhelm Lilljeborg.
+This generic name derives from ὀρυκτός (oryktos, 'burrowing') and λαγώς (lagōs, 'hare').
+Its species name, cuniculus, stems from the Low Latin root word cunicularia, the feminine form of the adjective cunicularius.
+The European rabbit had several characteristics that distinguished it from the known hares: it had unique burrowing habits, blind and helpless (altricial) young, and a narrow nasal opening.
+It is superficially similar to the North American cottontails (Sylvilagus) in that both are altricial, have white flesh, and display little sexual dimorphism.
 However, they differ in skull characteristics, and cottontails do not construct their own burrows as the European rabbit does.
-Molecular studies confirm that the resemblance between the two is due to convergent evolution, and that the European rabbit's closest relatives are the hispid hare (Caprolagus hispidus), the riverine rabbit (Bunolagus monticularis), and the Amami rabbit (Pentalagus furnessi).
+Molecular studies confirm the resemblance is due to convergent evolution, and that the European rabbit's closest relatives are the riverine rabbit (Bunolagus monticularis), the hispid hare (Caprolagus hispidus), and the Amami rabbit (Pentalagus furnessi).
+The European rabbit gene IGKC1, responsible for the principal immunoglobulin light chain, shows high amino acid divergence between domesticated types and ferals derived from them.
+This divergence can be as high as 40%, and indicates high genetic diversity of populations surviving over evolutionary time scales.

-The following cladogram is based on work done by Matthee and colleagues in 2004 and clarifications from Abrantes and colleagues in 2011, and is based on nuclear and mitochondrial gene analysis:
+The following cladogram, based on analysis of nuclear and mitochondrial DNA done by Matthee and colleagues in 2004 and clarifications from Abrantes and colleagues in 2011, encompasses the known genera of rabbits and hares: